sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Equivalent to invoking the method directly
 - Used for testing

+#### Effect: Fork

+- Invokes the specified method (like call)
+- Can't access yielded variables
+- Caller continues without pausing execution
+- If parent process errors or is cancelled, all forked processes are cancelled
+- Finally block of forked method is invoked during cancellation

+#### Effect: TakeEvery

+- Works like take, except forks the specified method every time specified action is dispatched
+- Code execution resumes immediately in main thread

+#### Effect: Cancel

+- Stops a forked process
+- Stopped process will be cut off at most recent yield
+- `finally{}` is invoked in forked process
+- Method that returns true if callee process has been cancelled by caller
+- Used in finally block to determine if cancellation (not error) is cause of termination

 ## Redux-saga Advantages

 - Synchronous looking code with an easy to follow step by step